 Make the bud shape from the circle

 Layer the bud with the petal shapes.
-Each of the petal should be overlapping the previous one.
+Each of the petals should be overlapping the previous one.
 Use a thread to tie the petals at the base.

 Continue layering till you get a flower shape